 The Seventh Annual T&T convention was held simultaneously with the 42nd Annual PBM convention.
 There was no 2016 convention as we have decided to start doing them every other year.
 It's a lot of fun, but just too much work for me and Chuck.
 Please join us for the 2017 convention.
-The 2017 Convention will be July 21-23 at the Hotel Valley Ho.
+The 2017 Convention was July 21-23 at the Hotel Valley Ho.